From the Council for the Accreditation of Educator Preparation annual report

 Measure 1 - Indicators of Completer Impact

 To track candidate and completer impact in their P-12 classrooms, the EPP utilizes two different measures.
-The first is a Candidate Teacher Work Sample, and the second is data derived from a summative question on the first and third-year teacher survey as completed by their supervisors.
+The first is a Completer Teacher Work Sample, and the second is data derived from a summative question on the first and third-year teacher survey as completed by their supervisors.

 COMPLETER TEACHER WORK SAMPLES